 This dynamic described above is the reason Alina Lodge prioritizes addressing both the substance use disorder and whatever underlying mental health conditions that may exist.
-We strongly recommend a program that uses dual diagnosis, which is designed to treat co-occurring disorders.
+We strongly recommend a dual diagnosis treatment program, which offers individualized support designed to treat co-occurring disorders.

 Mental Health and Drug Addiction

 The following mental health conditions are associated with increased rates of drug addiction:

 - Panic disorders

 - Post-traumatic stress disorder (PTSD)

 - Bipolar disorder

 - Psychotic Illness